arthijayaraman-lab/crease_ga/README.md

    Heil, C. M.; Ma, Y.; Bharti, B.; & Jayaraman, A.  Computational Reverse-Engineering Analysis for Scattering Experiments for Form Factor and Structure Factor Determination ('P(q) and S(q) CREASE').
 JACS Au 2023, 3, 3, 889-904. [link to article](https://pubs-acs-org.udel.idm.oclc.org/doi/10.1021/jacsau.2c00697)

+9. Extension of the CREASE method to analyze 2D scattering profiles (CREASE-2D).
+CREASE-2D outputs the relevant structural features that can be used to interpret 3D structure.
+The identified structural features provide information of shapes, sizes and orientational order of particles, which is useful to understand structural anisotropy.
+More information also available at [CREASE-2D github page.](https://github.com/arthijayaraman-lab/CREASE-2D)

+   Akepati, S. V. R.; Gupta, N.; Jayaraman, A., Computational Reverse Engineering Analysis of the Scattering Experiment Method for Interpretation of 2D Small-Angle Scattering Profiles (CREASE-2D).
+JACS Au 2024, 4, 1570-1582. [link to article](https://pubs.acs.org/doi/10.1021/jacsau.4c00068)
 # Installation

 To install this package on a Windows, linux, or macOS machine, follow these steps: